shellspec/shellspec/docs/docker.md

-# How to use shellspec with Docker
+# How to use ShellSpec with Docker

 ## Official docker images